shaiperson/shaiperson.github.io/_posts/2022-03-02-extensible-worker-pattern-2.md

 ## What's Next

-In Part III of the series, we'll implement the final pattern presented in Part I and test it.
+In Part 3 of the series, we'll implement the final pattern presented in Part 1 and test it.
 We'll then try to further extend our resulting setup with a new algorithm and see in practical terms if we achieved our goal of making it low-overhead and easy to do.